 Our son has an amazing space themed room

 Sure it is a little cliche’, but when I found out I was pregnant at 40, I knew I was going to raise this kid with a passion for space exploration.
 We went all out with a cool space bedroom theme, complete with actual mission logos from NASA’s Mission Control Center in Houston.
 Now that the little guy is older, he still loves space.
 His favorite thing to do is run around the house dressed up like an astronaut pretending to walk on the moon!

-To circle back to the Apollo anniversary, I can’t stress how much of a big deal this is.
+To circle back to Apollo 11, I can’t stress how much of a big deal this is.
 It was an amazing accomplishment done with the collective perseverance of the NASA team and less technology than you have in your iPhone.
-Each time I set foot in the historic Apollo Mission Control in Houston I am in awe of the people who made this happen.
+Each time I set foot in the historic Apollo Mission Control in Houston, I am in awe of the people who made this happen.
 Those who dedicated their careers to driving innovation and human exploration further than we ever could have imagined.
 Apollo laid the foundation for the Space Shuttle Program, which set the stage for the International Space Station.
 And all of this is taking us to that next giant leap – to establish a sustainable presence on the Moon and send humans on to Mars.
 NASA has lofty goals – that is basically their mission – to have lofty goals and accomplish them.

 Space has been my higher calling

 There’s just something about working in a field that directly contributes to expanding the sphere of all that is possible.
 For me, space has been a higher calling.
 Where else can you work directly on programs that are leading humans to take even bigger leaps than Apollo?
 To reach Mars and beyond.
 To explore other solar systems with advanced spacecraft that beam imagery from deep space objects back to Earth for our wonderment and discovery?
 Each day I am thankful that I have the privilege to be a part of the history and the future of space exploration.
 I’m hopeful to continue to be a part of these aspirations.